cdr7299/prop-ez/src/components/footer/terms-of-use.md

 ## Terms of Use

-By using our website, you agree to these Terms of Use.
+By using our asdasdas, you agree to these Terms of Use.
 Please read them carefully.

 ### Intellectual Property